Boris goes camping

 - He's clearly a wild camper, and the added advantage of these places is that they're remote enough for Boris to do a spot of Blyton-like baddie catching.
 We'd love to see him in shorts, with field glasses, magnifying glass and a Timmy the dog.
 Actually, no. No we would not.

 - Transport is important to him, what with the cycling, and the Boris Bikes, and banning bendy buses, and the plans to build a new 'estuary' airport on reclaimed land in Kent, and the proposals to build a new road crossing under the Thames.
 But it's his trusty bike that seems to be the favourite, and so we think he'd like sites with cycle hire, or wild camping with cycle hire on site, so he doesn't end up camping on a roundabout in Canberra.
 He'll need a house elf pedalling behind of course, piled high with all his kit.

 - He'll definitely also need a site with campfires allowed, so the house elf can properly sizzle the bacon and make the tea.
 And yes, he can search for one that's also wild camping and also has cycle hire nearby – North Lodge in Pembrokeshire covers all three.

 - Being a literary type, having written several books including the novel Seventy Two Virgins (bit difficult to fit into a tent), he might want to plan his camping around Britain's literary trail.
 Boris also tried to claim Shakespeare as 'A pretty great Londoner' when bigging up the city for this year's Olympics, so a camping snug at Stratford-upon-Avon might jog his geography and memories of English Lit classes a bit.

-Once he stops being London's mayor in May (cough), Boris will have plenty of time for camping, even if he decides to stay in the city for the Olympics.
-We hope our tips will keep him on the straight and narrow a bit, and off the Australian roundabouts.
+But!
+Is Boris about to be busy?
+Will he have any time for camping?
+If so, we hope our tips will keep him on the straight and narrow a bit, and off the Australian roundabouts.
 Over to you, Boris.